 While Green Belt plays a critical role in protecting urban sprawl and securing natural green spaces, it's also important to note that land designated as Green Belt is not always beautiful rolling countryside.

 Labour hasn't wasted any time getting its Grey Belt plans moving.
-At the end of July 2024 it released its proposals to amend the National Planning Policy Framework (NPPF) - diving into more detail about the Grey Belt.
+At the end of July 2024 it released its proposals to amend the National Planning Policy Framework (NPPF) and in December added the Grey Belt definition to the NPPF.

 Using our powerful sourcing tool, which queries hundreds of data sets instantly, we’ve been crafting some nifty nuanced filters to reveal potential Grey Belt sites.